 Each landlord interacts with tenants and responds to maintenance issues in their way.
 To help you have the best housing experience possible, here are a few landlords you might want to consider in the Blacksburg area.
 Continue reading

 Moving off-campus for the first time comes with its own bundle of emotions.
 You’re happy, scared, excited, nervous, maybe you’re hungry, we can’t guess everything you’re feeling.
 But we do know is that it’s always a struggle to find the right first landlord.
 No need to fear, (or stress eat) Rent College Pads is here.
-We searched far and wide looking for the top five rated landlords at Michigan State.
+We searched far and wide looking for the top five rated landlords that provide MSU off-campus housing.

 Properties around the Michigan State campus have accumulated tons of reviews on Google.
 Many other students who once were searching for MSU off-campus housing have taken the time to help you by raving about their landlords.
 How thoughtful of them.
 Continue reading